 Snapchat is the perfect place to goof around, whether you’re sending selfies to your friends or posting too many cat videos.
 But if you want to talk to someone and actually carry on a conversation, it takes a bit more effort than just sharing photos.
-Here’s how to start a conversation on Snapchat.
+Here’s how to start a conversation on Snapchat the right way!

 Why should you want to know how to start a conversation on Snapchat?

 Just like tagging someone in a meme on Instagram, starting a conversation on Snapchat feels a little more subtle and natural.
-This way there is something that gives you an in, rather than being so vulnerable and starting a conversation out of the blue.
+This way, there is something that gives you an excuse to say hello, rather than being vulnerable and starting a conversation out of the blue.

 Why not start a conversation somewhere else?

-Like I said earlier, Snapchat is casual, and another plus is the privacy.
+Snapchat is casual, and another plus is the privacy.
 So if you’re reaching out to your crush, your friends won’t see it in their activity page. *cue a sigh of relief!*

 How to start a conversation on Snapchat